 Discussion: The initial size-up conducted by the first arriving officer allows the officer to make an assessment of the conditions and to assist in planning the suppression strategy.
-The following general factors are important considerations during a size-up: occupancy type involved, potential for civilians in the structure, smoke and fire conditions, type of construction, age of structure, exposures, and time considerations such as the time of the incident, length of time fire was burning before arrival, and time fire was burning after arrival.
-The Incident Commander must perform a risk analysis to determine what hazards are present, what the risks to personnel are, how the risks can be eliminated or reduced, and the benefits to be gained for interior or offensive operations.
-The initial size-up should include a complete 360° walk-around of the structure if possible.
+The following general factors are important considerations during a size-up: occupancy type involved, potential for civilians in the structure, smoke and fire conditions, type of construction, age of structure, exposures, and time considerations such as the time of the incident, length of time fire was burning before arrival, and time fire was burning after arrival.1-2 The Incident Commander must perform a risk analysis to determine what hazards are present, what the risks to personnel are, how the risks can be eliminated or reduced, and the benefits to be gained for interior or offensive operations.3 The initial size-up should include a complete 360° walk-around of the structure if possible.

 The size-up must include continued assessment of risk versus gain during incident operations.
 According to NFPA 1500 §A-6-2.1.1, "The acceptable level of risk is directly related to the potential to save lives or property.
 Where there is no potential to save lives, the risk to the fire department members must be evaluated in proportion to the ability to save property of value.
-When there is no ability to save lives or property, there is no justification to expose fire department members to any avoidable risk, and defensive fire suppression operations are the appropriate strategy."
-Retired New York City Fire Chief Vincent Dunn states "When no other person's life is in danger, the life of the firefighter has a higher priority than fire containment."
+When there is no ability to save lives or property, there is no justification to expose fire department members to any avoidable risk, and defensive fire suppression operations are the appropriate strategy."4 Retired New York City Fire Chief Vincent Dunn states "When no other person's life is in danger, the life of the firefighter has a higher priority than fire containment."5 at risk - people or property.

-The first-responding officer, as well as the incident commander, needs to make a judgment as to what is at risk - people or property.
 This will help determine the risk profile for the incident.
 Many fire fighters stand by the notion that all incidents are "people" events until proven otherwise.
 Some fire fighters are willing to concede that a fire environment has become too hostile to sustain life and therefore, the only thing left to save is property.
-Historically, the fire service has a poor history of changing risk-taking based upon the people/property issue.
-6
+Historically, the fire service has a poor history of changing risk-taking based upon the people/property issue.6